 Each RingMD white label tenant is using a separate AWS account for hosting and development.
-Each customer has their own set of cloud infrastructure, hosted to an AWS data center close to the tenant, and we do not mix data tables between customers.
-This is the ultimate step in preventing cross-pollination or contamination of data.
+Each customer has their own set of cloud infrastructure, hosted on an AWS data center close to the tenant.
+We do not mix data tables between customers.
+This is a major step in preventing cross-pollination or contamination of data.

 All the changes to RingMD's infrastructure in the cloud are logged permanently with AWS CloudTrail to AWS S3.

-On the application level, all access or change to user data triggers an immutable audit record.
+On the application level, all access or changes to user data triggers an immutable audit record.

-RingMD offers industry standard two-factor authentication mechanism, allow the use of a physical token or an authenticator app as a second factor to authenticate RingMD user.
-To be able to log in and access personal data, users need to comply with a valid password and a 6 digits code from the authenticator app or physical token.
+RingMD offers industry standard two-factor authentication mechanisms such as the use of a physical token or an authenticator app as a second factor to authenticate users.
+In order to log in and access personal data, users must comply with a valid password and a 6 digit code from the authenticator app or physical token.

-RingMD’s product security team has built a robust secure development lifecycle, which primarily leverages industry standard open-sourced tools.
+RingMD’s product security team has built a robust development lifecycle, which primarily leverages industry standard tools and strategies.

 Training and security enforcement

-RingMD takes security seriously with a mandatory security training program for new employees and raising awareness of security by internal seminars and encourage employees to take online security courses.
+RingMD takes security seriously with a mandatory security training program for new employees.
+We work to raise awareness internally and externally through seminars and training programs.

-RingMD enforces two-factor authentication for all the tools we use at work to email, slack, and AWS...
-1Password is mandatory for password management and sharing.
+RingMD enforces two-factor authentication for all the tools we use internally, where applicable.

-Code review is probably the single most effective technique for identifying security flaws.
-When used together with automated tools and manual penetration testing, code review can significantly increase the cost-effectiveness of an application security verification effort.
+Code review is one of the effective techniques for identifying security flaws.
+When used together with automated tools and manual penetration testing, internal and external code review can significantly increase the security effectiveness of an organization.

-RingMD uses Github for source codes hosting, all the codes need to be peers reviewed before getting merged to our repositories via pull requests.
+RingMD uses Github for source code hosting.
+All code should be peer-reviewed before getting merged to our repositories via pull requests.

-We enable Github Vulnerability alerts and use Snyk analyzing the current code base and the new source codes added automatically as a check for new pull requests.
-All codes need to be vulnerability-free before getting reviewed by peers.
+We enable Github Vulnerability alerts and use Snyk analyzing the current code base and the new source codes added automatically as an additional check for new pull requests.
+All code should be vulnerability-free before getting reviewed by peers.

 Infrastructure as code

-RingMD uses TerraForm to form all of our infrastructures, there is code review and anything added to the infrastructure need to be reviewed before getting merged and apply to the targeted AWS account.
-Only a few high-level RingMD executives have access to our AWS accounts.
+RingMD uses TerraForm to form all of our enterprise-level infrastructure.
+We conduct code review and anything added to the infrastructure is verified before getting merged and apply to the targeted AWS account.